 2 phase step motor with unipolar driver

 • Precise Positioning ControlA stepper motor rotates with a fixed step angle, just like the second hand of a clock.
 This angle is called "basic step angle."
 MOONS' offers several types of "basic step angle" as standard motors: 2-phase stepping motors with a basic step angle of 0.9° and 1.8° and 3-phase stepping motors with a basic step angle of 1.2°.
-Besides the standard motor, MOONS' also has stepper motors avalible with other "basic step angle."
-They are 0.72°, 1.5°, 3.6° and 3.75°, these motors are not listed in this catalogue, please contact MOONS' for details.
+Aside from the standard motor, MOONS' also offers stepper motors with other "basic step angle."
+These are 0.72°, 1.5°, 3.6°, and 3.75°.
+These motors are not listed in this catalog, please contact MOONS' for more information.

-A pulse signal is an electrical signal whose voltage level changes repeatedly between ON and OFF.
-Each ON/OFF cycle is counted as one pulse.
-A command with onepulse causes the motor output shaft to turn by one step.
-The signal levels corresponding to voltage ON and OFF conditions are referred to as "H" and "L," respectively.
+• What is a Pulse Signal?An electrical pulse signal is a signal whose voltage level alternates between ON and OFF repeatedly.
+One pulse is counted for each ON/OFF cycle.
+With one pulse, the motor output shaft turns one step.
+Signal levels corresponding to voltage ON and OFF conditions are designated as "H" and "L."

-The length of rotation of the stepping motor is proportional to the number of pulse signal (pulse number) given to the driver.The relationship of the stepper motor's rotation (rotation angle of themotor output shaft) and pulse number is expressed as follows:
+• The length of Rotation is Proportional to the Number of PulsesThe length of rotation of a stepping motor is proportional to the number of pulse signals (pulse number) given to the driver.
+A stepper motor's rotation (rotation angle of the motor output shaft) is related to pulse number as follows:

-The speed of the stepper motor is proportional to the frequency of pulse signals given to the driver.
-The relationship of the pulse frequency [Hz] and motor speed [r/min] is expressed as follows:
+• The Speed is Proportional to the Pulse FrequencyStepper motor speed is proportional to the frequency of pulse signals given to the driver.
+Following is the relationship between pulse frequency [Hz] and motor speed [r/min]:

 Frequent Starting/Stopping is Possible

 Speed VS Torque Characteristics comparetion between servo and stepper with same motor size.

-Stepper motor has full torque at stand-still as long as the windings are energized.
-This means that the motor can be held at a stopped position without using a mechanical brake.
+• The Motor Holds Itself at a Stopped PositionWhen the windings are energized, the stepper motor has full torque at standstill.
+The motor can be held at a stopped position without using a mechanical brake.